-These shower steamers use essential oils for a wonderful aromatherapy experience.
-A nice alternative to bath bombs for all your shower loving friends.
+Make these shower steamers using essential oils for a wonderful aromatherapy experience.
+An alternative to bath bombs for shower lovers.
+Pretty enough for gift giving too.

-Nothing helps a stuffy nose like eucalyptus oil.
-The same or similar ingredients you find in vapor rubs and cough drops, this essential oil, was a big help in the shower.
+Nothing helps a stuffy nose or congestion like eucalyptus oil.
+The same or similar ingredients you find in vapor rubs and cough drops are in this pure essential oil.
+It really helps clear the sinuses for those of us with colds or allergies.

 I had a mini muffin tin and a plastic mini ice cube tray so I made two different batches.
-The first one was made with eucalyptus oil and the second with bergamot oil
+The first one was made with eucalyptus oil and the second with bergamot oil.
+Bergamot is the oil of an Italian orange and has an uplifting aroma.

 - 1 box Baking Soda (approx 1 1/2 cups)